 For taxpayers already claiming the credit and those who may want to determine eligibility, this case is a reminder that it’s critical to be thorough when calculating and documenting qualified research activities for R&D credit claims.
 This is often best achieved with the help of a skilled professional, who can help reduce your company’s risk of facing penalties while helping you capitalize on the opportunities the credit provides.

 Notwithstanding, this case does provide a couple of taxpayer-friendly facts, with regard to eligibility for qualified research expenditures.
-For example, the Court acknowledged that technical uncertainties need not be solved in the credit year but can span more than one year, and rejects the notion that in order for a company to establish it participated in technical activities they must employee individuals with specialized degrees.
+For example, the Court acknowledged that technical uncertainties need not be solved in the credit year but can span more than one year, and rejects the notion that in order for a company to establish it participated in technical activities they must employ individuals with specialized degrees.
 Additionally, the Court discussed what types of documentation or support of estimates would be useful to properly support credits claimed.

 How the R&D Credit Works